Varunmaniappan/Task_Management_Viewer/README.md

-# Stock Market Viewer Dashboard
+# Task Management Viewer Dashboard
 This application was built using react in order to fetch stock market data

 ## How to Install Dependencies